mendozagit/CodersLinkAssignment/README.md

 3- Manually delete the entire Migrations directory

-4- Set CodersLinkAssignment.Persistence as default project in console and run the following commands
+4- Set ```CodersLinkAssignment.Persistence``` project as default project in console and run the following commands

 ```bash
 Add-Migration Initial